jpdominguez/pyNAVIS/README.md

 <h2>Software package</h2>

 <p align="justify">
-The Python code has been documented using docstrings, which is very convenient for user that want to either use the software or develop new features and functionalities.
+The Python code has been documented using docstrings, which is very convenient for users that want to either use the software or develop new features and functionalities.
 </p>
 <p align="justify">
 To see all the information for the different Python modules, classes, methods and all the possible configuration options, read the <a href="https://pynavis.readthedocs.io/en/latest/pyNAVIS.html">pyNAVIS package section</a>.